-Danielle Wilson is Inclusive Gathering Birmingham‘s pioneer leader/pastor and loves to help create safe spaces to discuss life’s deepest questions …particularly over food.
+Danielle Wilson (she/her) is Inclusive Gathering Birmingham‘s pioneer leader/minister and loves to help create safe spaces to discuss life’s deepest questions …particularly over food.
 She believes that loving Jesus pushes us to pursue social justice and inclusion in our communities.
-Danielle also works as the curator of Red Letter Christians UK’s blog and has more than 20 years experience in mission leadership and communications.
-She has recently completed her MA in Contemporary Missiology with a focus on Reconciliation, Justice and Advocacy.
+Danielle is also the Co-Director of Red Letter Christians UK’s and curates their blog.
+She has more than 20 years experience in mission leadership and communications and an MA in Contemporary Missiology: Reconciliation, Justice and Advocacy.
 She’s been a singer for many years with the all-female acoustic soul band Eeek (who play at our special events from time to time).
 She’s married to Joel and mum to Evie and Josie.

-Naomi Bennett takes the lead on Inclusive Gathering‘s social justice focus and is completing a PhD in Biomedical Materials Engineering for Ocular Drug delivery.
+Naomi Bennett (she/her/they/them) takes the lead on Inclusive Gathering‘s social justice focus and is completing a PhD in Biomedical Materials Engineering for Ocular Drug delivery.
 She doesn’t know what that means either, but she spends a lot of time putting drugs in eyes.
 She’s passionate about access to and provision of holistic, good, free healthcare.
-Naomi is a Red Letter Christian UK.
+Naomi is the Co-Director of Red Letter Christian UK.
 She’s passionate about amplifying prophetic voices and stories and creating change from the grassroots – up.
 She loves mobilising the church and working on cross-cutting and radical campaigns, especially when it comes to healthcare, housing and the environment.
 Naomi also works with Newbigin Community Trust in Winson Green, Birmingham, developing projects that use science as a community development tool.
 Naomi and her fiance Lizzie are passionate about loving people on the margins and empowering the voices we don’t normally hear to create a diverse movement of people passionate about God’s love for his whole creation.